everydaycookingtips.com

 Preparation Steps

-• In a large skillet, cook the ground beef and chopped onion over medium heat until the beef is browned and the onion is tender.
-Drain off any excess grease.
+• In a large skillet over medium heat, cook ground beef and onion until beef is browned and cooked through, about 8–10 minutes.
+Drain excess fat.

-• Bake for 20-25 minutes, or until heated through and the cheese is melted and bubbly.
+• Bake uncovered for 20–25 minutes, or until bubbly and cheese is melted and lightly golden.

 Notes

-Serve hot with a side salad or crusty bread.
+Serve hot with a side salad or crusty bread for a complete meal.

 Recipes Should You See